-In order to provide you with most efficient level of support, a reputable MSP must perform a network assessment.
+In order to provide you with a most efficient level of support, a reputable MSP must perform a network assessment.
 Just like a good doctor, even with standard procedures, should not give you a “ballpark of what your treatment will cost” without knowing your history, and performing some required lab work, neither should the computer service company.
-The network needs to be brought up to the best operational standards, giving you maximum performance to run your business without interruption, at best capacity.
-Performing a vital network assessment allows for a proper setup; going forward doing so will also allow technicians to monitor and run your business computer network in most efficient way, to perform proactive maintenance, and quickly and remotely access your infrastructure if immediate diagnosis and troubleshooting and corrective action is needed.
+The network needs to be brought up to the best operational standards, giving you the maximum performance to run your business without interruption, at best capacity.
+Performing a vital network assessment allows for a proper setup; going forward doing so will also allow technicians to monitor and run your business computer network in most efficient way, to perform proactive maintenance, and quickly and remotely access your infrastructure if immediate diagnosis, troubleshooting, and corrective actions are needed.

 Find out what level of support you need – request a proper network assessment.

 6. I don’t know how to find a qualified Managed Services Provider